About the Artists

 A self-taught illustrator and comic book artist, Sandy Plunkett came of age in New York City during the 1960s and '70s and began drawing for Marvel Comics at eighteen.
 Throughout his ongoing career he has drawn for several other major publishers, including DC.
 His trademark look can be seen in countless posters, album covers, and political cartoons, as well as in those comic books treasured by collectors.
 See more of the artist's work at www.plunkettcomicart.com.

 A pencil portraitist and illustrator, Kris Mobley grew up in Indiana where he spent hours drawing at a coffee table and reading comics.
-While making most of my living as a blue-collar worker, I've often added to my income through private, public, and commercial art commissions.
-As an artist I have conducted youth drawing classes at the Indianapolis Art Center and The Children’s Museum of Indianapolis, and my work has been included in several juried art exhibitions throughout the state, sometimes receiving awards.
+While making most of his living as a blue-collar worker, he has often added to his income through private, public, and commercial art commissions.
+He has also conducted youth drawing classes at the Indianapolis Art Center and The Children's Museum of Indianapolis, and his work has been included in several juried art exhibitions.

-Though briefly a student at The School of the Art Institute of Chicago and Franklin College, I received the better part of my education at Union Bible College and the Indianapolis Art Center (under Ellie Siskind) before finally earning degrees from Indiana Wesleyan University (associate degree in General Studies) and Herron School of Art and Graphic Design (bachelor's degree with highest distinction in Art History).
+His educational background includes The School of the Art Institute of Chicago, Franklin College, Union Bible College, and the Indianapolis Art Center, and he has degrees from Indiana Wesleyan University and Herron School of Art and Graphic Design.